tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/argentina.rst

    :alt: Details of invoice consulted in AFIP.

-It is also possible to retrieve the last number used in AFIP for a specific document type and POS Number as a reference for any possible issues on the sequence synchronization between Odoo and AFIP.
+It is also possible to retrieve the last number used in AFIP for a specific document type and POS Number as a reference for any possible issues on the sequence synchronization between CoquiAPPs and AFIP.

 .. image:: argentina/consult-last-invoice-number.png